Skip to main content

 Deployment Modes

-The TSB operates outside the HSM and uses an external database to store its state.
-All cryptographic operations are performed on the HSM, while the TSB orchestrates and forwards requests - ensuring that the confidentiality and integrity protections of the HSM remain intact.
+The TSB is deployed as a containerized application that uses its own database and connects to an HSM.
+All cryptographic operations are performed by the HSM, while the TSB orchestrates and forwards requests - ensuring that the confidentiality and integrity protections of the HSM remain intact.
 Each TSB instance connects to a single HSM partition, enabling scalability and load balancing by deploying multiple TSB instances that connect to the same partition.
 The partition can be served by an HSM cluster for high availability.

-In CloudHSM, Securosys deploys and manages the TSB for you.
+• In CloudHSM, Securosys deploys and manages such a TSB deployment for you.

-You can deploy the TSB in two ways, depending on your environment and operational requirements:
+How you should deploy the TSB depends on your environment and operational requirements.
+Here is a comparison:

 Docker